daniel-gallagher/splunk-updater/README.md

 # splunk-updater
 Automate downloading the latest Splunk installer

-This script will find the most recent version, download it, and verify the md5sum of the installer.
-The optional '-i' switch will install the update over top of the existing installation and then will restart Splunk services (as 'splunk' user) after accepting the license agreement.
+This script run without arguments will find the most recent version, download it, and verify the md5sum of the installer.
+Using the optional '-i' switch will install the update over top of the existing installation and then will restart Splunk services (as 'splunk' user) after accepting the license agreement.

-*currently only working for Ubuntu/Debian environments*
+*currently the install option only works for .deb files*

 # Optional Arguments: